Unidata/netcdf-c/man4/netcdf-tutorial.md

   [[\<](#Fill-Values "Previous section in reading order")]   [[\>](#APIs "Next section in reading order")]       [[\<\<](#Intro "Beginning of this chapter or previous chapter")]   [[Up](#Intro "Up section")]   [[\>\>](#Examples "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ---------------------------------------------------------- ----------------------------------------------- --- ------------------------------------------------------------------ ----------------------------- ------------------------------------ --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-1.6 Tools for Manipulating NetCDF Files {.section}
+1.6 Tools for Manipulating NetCDF Files
 ---------------------------------------

 Many existing software applications can read and manipulate netCDF